-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the schools agreed processes.
-If in doubt about recording requirements staff should discuss with the Designated Safeguarding Lead (DSL) or their deputy.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+If in doubt about recording requirements staff should discuss with the Designated Safeguarding Lead (DSL).
 See Derby Education Providers Safeguarding/Child Protection File Guidance.